Support Groups - Coronavirus Update

-Our support groups are still here to offer ongoing support to anyone affected by scleroderma or Raynaud's, their family and friends.
+Our support groups are still here to offer ongoing support to anyone affected by Scleroderma or Raynaud's, and their family and friends.

 We have support groups across the UK that enable people to come together to discuss and share issues around living with these conditions.
 Each group is run by a support leader who maintains contact with all members.
 Our group leaders are all volunteers who have some experience of these conditions themselves.